gvwilson/thirdbit/src/fiction/iffy/index.md

 Its older stores clustered along the harborfront like gulls standing just out of reach of the waves, their signs bigger and brighter than those in Halley.
-Cartoon characters and celebrities from far-off Australia and Mzansi beckoned, danced, pouted, and cracked jokes as people walked by stores.
+Cartoon characters and celebrities from Australia, Mzansi, and Newfoundland beckoned, danced, pouted, and cracked jokes as people walked by.
-Iffy would have gone into every one, but Aunt Naggie hurried past them, her expression set.
+Iffy would have gone into every store, but Aunt Naggie hurried past them, her expression set.
 She regarded shopping as a competitive sport